 Is there a correlation between atmospheric pollution and Covid-19, between atmospheric particulate matter and viruses?
-Can exposure to air pollution, both chronic and acute, have an effect on the likelihood of contagion, the onset of symptoms and the course of the coronavirus disease caused by SARS-CoV-2?
-Many studies are underway and the positions of scientists differ.
+Could exposure to air pollution, both chronic and acute, have an effect on the likelihood of contagion, the onset of symptoms and the course of the coronavirus disease caused by SARS-CoV-2?
+There are many studies in progress and the positions of scientists differ.

 Two studies, one from the University of Catania and one from the American University of Harvard, correlate fine particles with Covid-19 infections.
-The president of the Higher Council of Health (Css), Franco Locatelli, in recent months highlighted that the correlation between fine particles and mortality from Covid-19 is an important information that helps to better define the scenario of risk factors and relative to two studies specified that these are important studies to be taken into due consideration, but that we cannot yet draw definitive conclusions (read the news on the website of the Ministry of Health).
+The president of the Higher Council of Health (Css), Franco Locatelli, in recent months highlighted that the correlation between fine particles and mortality from Covid-19 is an important information that helps to better define the scenario of risk factors and relative to two studies specified that these are important studies to be taken into due consideration, but that we cannot yet draw definitive conclusions (read the news on the Ministry of Health website).